When it comes to houseplants and the people who grow them, there’s not much to love about winter.

 - Leaving tropical plants on an unheated porch or garage or too close to a hot and dry air source.

-- Putting them too far from a direct source of natural light.
+- Putting them too far away from a direct source of natural light.

 - Forgetting to check them for water.